pokk/mvp-magazine/README.md

 8. [Dagger 2](https://github.com/google/dagger)

+### TODO

+### MVP architecture

+Our architecture may not enough convenient for start-up project.
+If you have any good idea, please tell us.

+- [ ] Decouple between UseCases.
+- [x] Decouple the injection of library component.

 # Feature work

-### MVP architecture
-- [ ] Decouple the Use Case.
-- [ ] Decouple the injection of library component.

 ### expense funtions

 - [ ] Location
 - [ ] OCR
 - [ ] Backup